Kurt Anderson (American football)

-Kurt Kristoffer Anderson (born August 8, 1978) is an American football coach and former player who is currently an offensive line coach for the University of Massachusetts Amherst.
-Prior to UMass, his most recent job was as an offensive line coach with the Northwestern Wildcats from 2018 to 2024, where he coached two first round draft picks in Rashawn Slater, number thirteen overall in 2021 to the Los Angeles Chargers and Peter Skoronski number eleven overall in 2023 to the Tennessee Titans.
+Kurt Kristoffer Anderson (born August 8, 1978) is an American football coach and former player who is currently an offensive line coach for Boston College.
+Prior to coaching at Boston College, Anderson was an offensive line coach at UMass in 2025 and offensive line coach with the Northwestern Wildcats from 2018 to 2024, where he coached two first round draft picks in Rashawn Slater, number thirteen overall in 2021 to the Los Angeles Chargers and Peter Skoronski number eleven overall in 2023 to the Tennessee Titans.
 Anderson played college football at the University of Michigan.

 Anderson is also the former offensive line coach at the University of Arkansas where he coached Frank Ragnow, the number twenty overall pick in 2018 to the Detroit Lions.
 He served as the assistant offensive line coach for the Buffalo Bills in the National Football League (NFL).
 In the 2015 season, Anderson took over head offensive line coaching duties for training camp and the first six weeks of the regular season for the suspended Aaron Kromer.